davidsetyanugraha/voice-recording-app/README.md

 A modern **voice recording and transcription** web application built with **Vite, React, and TypeScript**.
 This app allows users to record audio and transcribe speech to text.

+The application is hosted on Vercel and is accessible at https://voice-recording-app-one.vercel.app/.
+Automated deployments are configured for the main branch, ensuring that every new commit triggers a fresh deployment.

 ## Features

 ✅ Record audio using the browser microphone